Donations Announced - Graeme Hall Nature Sanctuary donates educational materials to Vauxhall Primary School

 The Sanctuary has made educational materials available online to students, teachers and the general public.

-Located under "Educational Materials" at www.graemehall.com/reference/index.htm is an online booklet "A Self-Guided Tour of the Biology, History and Culture of Graeme Hall Nature Sanctuary" that provides fascinating facts and folklore about Barbados, the Graeme Hall wetland and the eastern Caribbean.
+Located under "Educational Materials" in our Reference Centre is an online booklet "A Self-Guided Tour of the Biology, History and Culture of Graeme Hall Nature Sanctuary" that provides fascinating facts and folklore about Barbados, the Graeme Hall wetland and the eastern Caribbean.
 Other materials include facts about migratory bird navigation, flight and behaviour.

 The material can be downloaded free of charge.